-If your company is all over Instagram already, engage with their best photos and share them on your feed.
-And by share, I do NOT mean take a screenshot and just post it.
+Engage with influencers’ content and share them on your own feed.
+By share, I do NOT mean take a screenshot and just post it.
 Get the copy URL and share it like you would an article so that the original poster gets credit and traffic back to their site.
 The point is, you are sharing relevant information with your audience and the influencer can see you sharing it.

 Create a Welcome Kit for Someone New

 Again, not groundbreaking but worth mentioning in this list.
 This can be anyone new to anything: work, the neighborhood, the school, church.
 I don’t care where, but putting those altruistic vibes into the universe is only good for you.
 Make someone feel welcomed, and let them know you are the girl for whichever product you sell!

 Support New Mothers

 Do you know those bundles that hospitals give new moms before they go home?
-It contains formula, burp rags and new diapers.
+It contains formula, burp rags, and new diapers.
 What if you could slip in some LuLaRoe leggings or a Young Living Lavender Vitality essential oil?
-You could be helping a new mom tremendously.
+You’d be giving a big surprise to someone who needs it.

-Ask your local hospital if you can donate an item.
-It is as often as you want or as sporatic as you need (girl still has to eat, right?), but make that new mommy’s life a little easier when she gets home.
+Ask your local hospital if you can donate such an item.
+It is as often or as sporadic as you want (or can afford).

 Host a Tasting Bee